- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (26 Aug, 27 Aug, 28 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (26 Aug, 27 Aug, 28 Aug).

 IIA.
-Geophysical Activity Summary 24/2100Z to 25/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 376 km/s at 24/2221Z.
-Total IMF reached 6 nT at 25/0345Z.
-The maximum southward component of Bz reached -3 nT at 25/0806Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 209 pfu.
+Geophysical Activity Summary 24/2100Z to 25/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 406 km/s at 25/0050Z.
+Total IMF reached 11 nT at 25/0402Z.
+The maximum southward component of Bz reached -8 nT at 25/0402Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 125 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (26 Aug) and quiet levels on days two and three (27 Aug, 28 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one, two, and three (26 Aug, 27 Aug, 28 Aug).

 III.
 Event probabilities 26 Aug-28 Aug